Sedign Solutions

 Long-Standing Oversight

-In any filtration process utilizing a sieve, like a membrane, efficiency tends to decline due to clogging of the sieve over time.
+In any filtration process utilizing a membrane, efficiency tends to decline due to the solutes crowding near the membrane.
 In hemodialysis, blood constituents such as erythrocytes, platelets, plasma proteins and solutes accumulate on the membrane surface, gradually obstructing its pores.
-As the dialysis session progresses, fouling and concentration polarization (CP) layers form on the blood side of the membrane4.
-Partial pore clogging decreases pore radius (r), while complete clogging reduces the total pore count (n) for solute transport, leading to a flux (φ) reduction as per equation 1.1.
-These alterations significantly impact the dialyzer membrane’s diffusive and convective properties.
+As the dialysis session progresses concentration polarization (CP) layers form on the blood side of the membrane.

-In high-flux dialyzers, CP visibly affects ultrafiltration as shown in Fig 3.
+In high-flux dialyzers, CP visibly affects ultrafiltration as shown in Fig 2.
 The larger membrane pores facilitate the rapid transfer of plasma water, leading to a rapid rise in protein concentration.
-As a result, a CP layer forms on the blood-side of the membrane, increasing the oncotic pressure and impeding further ultrafiltration6.
-‘Reverse filtration’ may occur if the oncotic pressure exceeds the TMP, undermining the purpose of using a high-flux dialyzer.
+As a result, a CP layer forms on the blood-side of the membrane, increasing the oncotic pressure and impeding further ultrafiltration, undermining the purpose of using a high-flux dialyzer.

-Our clinical investigation which involved 15 patients on maintenance hemodialysis, found that fouling and CP visibly affected the rate of removal of solutes (known as clearance) as shown in Fig 4.
+Our clinical investigations which involved 15 patients on maintenance hemodialysis, found that CP visibly affected the rate of removal of solutes (known as clearance) as shown in Fig 4.
 The clearance was being monitored using Online Clearance Monitoring (OCM) of the Fresenius 4008S dialysis machines.
 A significant reduction in small-solute clearance by up to 27.8% was observed during the four-hour sessions.

 Fig 4: Intra-dialytic reduction of clearance captured by OCM (our results)